Chapter 12: Point Mashups with Google Maps

 - Use EasyMapMaker to convert these street addresses to latitude/longitude values (don't bother with the key).

-Paste into a spreadsheet file.
-Use a concatenate option to construct a KML file in the proper format and map out.
+Paste into an Excel file.
+Use the concatenate function to construct a KML file in the proper format and map the points.

 - Search for the smallest icon in the form of a dot.
 Use this icon to map out the Australia post office locations.

-- Convert the world cities Fusion Table file to a KML.
+- Convert the world cities Fusion Table file to a KML and map.

 Return to my assignments page